Tonight, on a very special article of TV Tropes ...

 - Kyle Rayner's Green Lantern series wasn't entirely free of this before Judd Winick, with Ron Marz penning issues on alcoholism, racism, and hate crimes against lesbians.

 - There's a Very Special Issue of the Robin comic book, wherein Tim Drake talks a kid down from jumping off the roof; it fits well in the story, as Robin himself had recently lost everyone he ever knew.
 It even came complete with a teen suicide hotline at the end of the issue.
+Another involves a classmate of Tim's being killed by another who brings a gun to school, which ended up having repercussions in future issues.

 - Saving a young boy from being molested by his female babysitter by telling the tale about how he was molested as a kid by an adult friend named "Skip", who had an uncanny resemble to Uncle Ben.◊